sunflowerdeath/broccoli-bem/docs/api.md

 Technology builders
 -------------------

-Technology builder is an object with following properties:
+Technology builder is an object with the following properties:

 ###Tree

 Type: `function(levelsTree, deps, options)`

 Broccoli plugin that builds technology files.
-It takes following arguments:
+It takes the following arguments:

 **levelsTree** &mdash; Input tree with tech files from levels.